 The drunk who has been marvelously delivered from alcoholism by the power of Christ certainly has a testimony.
 But so does the Christian who by that same power of Christ has never even tasted alcohol.
 The adulterer who cheated on his wife, gave his life to Christ, and saw his marriage restored has a testimony.
 But so does the Christian who has been married for thirty years and has never once been unfaithful to his wife.
 Do you see what I’m getting at?

 So, I guess you can classify this post as a call for you to show some highly consistent Christian just how much you appreciate them.
 Tell them by way of a conversation.
 Send them a card, an email, or a text.
 You could even write them a letter.
-You can’t realize how much it would mean to that person.
-We are so thankful for the likes of Moses, David, and Saul, murderers who found forgiveness and were mighty servants of God.
-But let’s also remember to be thankful for the likes of Joseph, Isaiah, Jeremiah, Daniel, and John, men who served God just as mightily without the unnecessary baggage of such sin.
+You don’t realize how much it would mean to that person.
+We are so thankful for the likes of Moses and David, murderers who found forgiveness and were mighty servants of God.
+But let’s also remember to be thankful for the likes of Joseph, Isaiah, Jeremiah, and Daniel, men who served God just as mightily without the unnecessary baggage of such sin.